Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

     scan css and html for all old code rename some classes

+copy desktop footers to all pages

+bg image for other pages

 - Decide on background for other pages and then figure out footer layout
 - Double check footer positioning is same on all pages and sizes
     - can maybe do this with mobile footer and not need spacer